 John, an 8-year Gathering of Games speaker, works at Central States Manufacturing and has been playing since 1988.
 Check out the highlights from John's "give one, get one" session, where he tapped into the wisdom of the crowd to compile best practices on engaging employees to their highest potential, as well as, the audio from the session below.

 - Include their picture in recognition.
 Everyone likes to look at themselves (think of the number of mirrors in your house).
 Include a photo on the screen in your weekly Huddle or in an email to emphasize the employee's hard work.

 - Tell them when they do a good job.
 It's important to recognize your employees as soon as you can and be specific.
 Being specific about the accomplishment will encourage the person to repeat the good work.

 - Send a birthday card to their house.
 Be sure to include a personalized, handwritten note (or don’t send one at all).
 As an extra special note, send a birthday card to the employee’s family members with a message like, “Happy Birthday from your Mom’s work.
 Tell her how we appreciate her hard work and dedication!”

 - Provide a tangible reward.
 It can be something as simple as a candy bar, but must be something the employee will value (find out ahead of time what your employees’ preferences are).

 - Teach your employees about the business.
-Take advantage of financial literacy training including events, on-site trainings and eLearning opportunities.
+Take advantage of financial literacy training including events and on-site trainings.